Josephnma/Activity-Tracker/README.md

 # Activity-Tracker
-Mini To do Time management App using SpringMVC, Thymeleaf, Spring Data JPA, CSS
+Mini To do Time management App using SpringMVC, REST API, Spring Data JPA